 Conclusions

 Data is almost everywhere large and growing.
-We have given examples of the many sources of data: people as in the Web or medical data scaling with the 7 Billion population of the planet; Big science instruments as the Large Hadron Collider with a few experiments or other instruments supporting the long tail of science with a multitude of independent scientists; other examples like genomics lie in between.
+We have given examples of the many sources of data: people as in the Web or medical data scaling with the 7 billion population of the planet; Big Science instruments such as the Large Hadron Collider with a few experiments or other instruments supporting the long tail of science with a multitude of independent scientists; other examples like genomics lie in between.
 Whether it is the pleasing parallel Internet of individual web servers or the concentrated electronics of a giant telescope, the data deluge is only possible because of Moore’s law – the electronics need to gather and process data is continuing to get smaller and more powerful.
 Of course this data must be transported to be useful and so the increasing intra-planet communication bandwidth is an essential driver of the data deluge and the fourth paradigm of its analysis [2].